nishantapatil3/JvisionDecoderToInfluxdb/README.md

 Ex: jvision_port_2000.txt, jvision_port_3002.txt, jvision_port_9000.txt

 #JvsionDecoderToInfluxdb.py
-Inorder to visualize JvisionDecoder logs on a graph metrics.
+In order to visualize JvisionDecoder logs on a graph metrics.
 The framework used is Grafana-InfluxDB.
-Grafana is a Metrics, Analytics, dashboards and monitoring tool, when this is used along with Influx Database(Time-series data storage) we can diplay a live monitoring tool for Jvision-QFX.
+Grafana is a Metrics, Analytics, dashboards and monitoring tool, when this is used along with Influx Database(Time-series data storage) we can display a live monitoring tool for Jvision-QFX.

 JvsionDecoderToInfluxdb.py script writes Openconfig Jvision logs to InfluxDatabase serially.
 The script uses a follow code to check new changes to the log file and dumps it into database, which gives user a real time analysis output.
 (The script is made to read one line above the current line to eliminate any incomplete log line).

 (More info: http://grafana.org/ https://influxdata.com/time-series-platform/influxdb/)

 ### Installing
 All commands are used on  DEB (Ubuntu / Debian 64bit) OS.
-If you are using a different system please goto Grafana and InfluxDB homepage and follow the instructions for specific environment.
+If you are using a different system, please go to Grafana and InfluxDB homepage and follow the instructions for specific environment.

 What things you need to install the software and how to install them.